-Although cloud hosting continues to grow in prominence, many enterprises are hesitant to deploy services in the cloud.
+Although cloud hosting continues to become more prominent, many enterprises are hesitant to deploy services in the cloud.
 Indeed, the very nature of cloud computing that has propelled its rise-low barrier-to-entry and third-party management of infrastructure and system administration-has also become a significant concern.
 The Cloud Security Alliance indicates that potentially improper data and network isolation is a top threat for medium-to-large enterprises [15].
-The low barrier of entry implies that any attacker with a stolen credit card number may purchase their own cloud services.
+Any attacker with a stolen credit card number can purchase their own cloud services, thus lowering the barrier to entry for attackers.
 The lack of control over management is exacerbated because many tenants share the same underlying physical infrastructure, making it potentially easier for a malicious tenant to mount an attack (e.g., a denial of service) against another.
 Additional threats-either from another cloud tenant or an outside attacker-exist because cloud services are extremely easy to deploy, especially with platforms such as Google's AppEngine [17] or Heroku [18]: many Web services are created by novice programmers without proper code security audits.
 As a result of these threats, cloud providers have a strong incentive to deploy and maintain technologies that help improve the security of cloud services.

-Although corporations and individuals are entrusting an increasing amount of personal and corporate information in cloud solutions (e.g., Dropbox), the security of cloud-based data has been paid relatively less attention.
-If an external attacker or a malicious cloud tenant can gain access to a vulnerable or misconfigured service of another tenant, current techniques-including contentbased data loss prevention systems [11]-cannot stop them from breaching the service's sensitive data.
-Such threats are not uncommon: Microsoft's cloud-hosted Business Productivity Online Suite suffered a recent misconfiguration that allowed unauthorized users to download other tenant data [19].
-This paper introduces Silver-Line, a system that enables cloud providers to offer security as a service to protect tenant data in clouds, even if the software or services that a particular tenant runs are themselves insecure.
+Although corporations and individuals are entrusting an increasing amount of personal and corporate information in cloud solutions (e.g., Dropbox), relatively little attention has been paid to the security of data that is stored in the cloud.
+If an external attacker or a malicious cloud tenant gains access to a vulnerable or misconfigured service of another tenant, current techniques-including content-based data loss prevention systems [11]-cannot stop them from gaining access to data associated with the service.
+In one recent example, Microsoft's cloud-hosted Business Productivity Online Suite suffered a misconfiguration that allowed unauthorized users to download other tenant data [19].

+This paper introduces SilverLine, a system that enables cloud providers to offer security as a service to protect tenant data in clouds, even if the software or services that a particular tenant runs are themselves insecure.
 SilverLine augments the cloud provider's virtual machine manager (e.g., XenServer, VMware ESXi, etc.) to perform data and network isolation between various cloud tenants, and combines this isolation with modifications to guest operating systems for additional data isolation.
-These mechanisms protect against data leaks that result from compromise, misconfiguration, or side-channel attacks from co-resident cloud tenants [10].
+These mechanisms protect against data leaks that result from compromise, misconfiguration, or sidechannel attacks from co-resident cloud tenants [10].

 SilverLine implements two types of isolation: (1) data isolation and (2) network isolation.
 To enforce data isolation, we use a transparent operating system-level information-flow tracking layer that is assisted by an enforcement layer in the cloud provider's virtual machine monitor (e.g., Xen or VMware).
 Our approach allows tenants to label data with security levels; trusted enforcers then use these labels to ensure that data from one tenant is not propagated to untrusted server instances belonging to other tenants, or to locations outside the cloud.
-Even in case of a service misconfiguration or exploit that would otherwise have resulted in a breach or unauthorized access of data, labels that are tracked and enforced by the cloud provider's infrastructure would ensure that such breaches would not occur with Silverline.
+Even in case of a service misconfiguration or exploit that would otherwise have resulted in a breach or unauthorized access of data, labels that are tracked and enforced by the cloud provider's infrastructure would ensure that such breaches would not occur with SilverLine.
 To improve network isolation, we develop defenses against co-residence checks that allow an attacker to identify a victim tenant's virtual machine instances.
-SilverLine runs entirely in software (i.e., without customized hardware) using existing network infrastructure and emerging network control protocols (e.g., OpenFlowSwitch [8], which can already be deployed within the Xen hypervisor used by Amazon's AWS).
+SilverLine runs entirely in software (i.e., without customized hardware) using existing network infrastructure and emerging network control protocols (e.g., OpenFlow [8], which can already be deployed on virtual switches in the Xen hypervisor that is used by Amazon's AWS).